 - Garnish the cake with strawberries and pistachio paste.
 Serve chilled.

-If you are having difficulties following or visualizing the instructions above, you may refer to the photos below to provide you better idea of how the recipe is followed.
+If you are having difficulties following or visualizing the instructions above, you may refer to the photos below to provide you with a better idea of how to follow the recipe.

-Let's begin with the initial preparation on making the cake layers and the vanilla mousse cream.
+Let's begin with the initial preparation for making the cake layers and the vanilla mousse cream.

-The remaining work is to pipe the cream, add the layers and then finish off by designing/garnishing the cake.
+The remaining steps involve piping the cream, adding the layers and then finishing it off by decorating/garnishing the cake.